cloudacademy/csharp-tdd-bitcoinconverter/README.md

 * [step9](https://github.com/cloudacademy/csharp-tdd-bitcoinconverter/tree/step9) - updates the existing GitHub Action to generate a unit test code coverage report and have it automatically uploaded into https://coveralls.io/ for viewing

+**Note**: The [master](https://github.com/cloudacademy/csharp-tdd-bitcoinconverter/tree/master) branch (this branch) contains the same code and configuration as contained in the [step9](https://github.com/cloudacademy/csharp-tdd-bitcoinconverter/tree/step9) branch

 ## Vagrant
-The following ```Vagrantfile``` can be used to spin up an Ubuntu 18.04 instance - which can then be used to install the .Net Core 3.1 SDK:
+The provided [Vagrantfile](https://github.com/cloudacademy/csharp-tdd-bitcoinconverter/blob/master/Vagrantfile) can be used to spin up an Ubuntu 18.04 instance - which can then be used to install the .Net Core 3.1 SDK, allowing you to easily follow along:

 ```
 Vagrant.configure("2") do |config|